 CComplexItem – another type of item (inherits from IItem).
 The CComplexItem allows the in-barcode definition of repeating structures and sub-structures (in a recursive fashion).

 CGeneralHeader – This is the header of the whole barcode (we will use it to: 1.
 Recognize it is our barcode.
-2. Get version number, and barcode type).
+2. Get version number and barcode type).
 There will be further header(s) according to the barcode type specified in the general header.
 This header also inherits from IHeader

 IHeader – an abstract class representing all headers.